EelcoHoogendoorn/geometric_calculus/discrete/article/Discrete_Geometric_Equation.md

 <img src="2d_compact_dilation_slow.gif" width="256" height="1024"/>

-Pure geometric equation, `d(phi) = 0` over `x+y+t-`, compact y dimension, `dy = 1-gauss(x) / 2`
+<i>Pure geometric equation, `d(phi) = 0` over `x+y+t-`, compact y dimension, `dy = 1-gauss(x) / 2`

-Indeed by modulation of the length of the compact dimension, we attain a trapping of the massive excitation, identical to a coulomb potential `V * phi` of the same spatial profile; and indeed this effect is orthogonal to the propagation of lightlike excitations, in contrast to the direct zero order term.
+Indeed by modulation of the length of the compact dimension, we attain a trapping of the massive excitation, identical to a coulomb potential `V * phi` of the same spatial profile; and indeed this effect is orthogonal to the propagation of lightlike excitations, in contrast to the direct zero order term.</i>

 ### Discussion